GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/154989499-7e95ca82-f8eb-4f63-b57b-3ca1e7e14eeb.png ':size=350')

-Remove the connections detailed in the image below from the pump (mark the connector either L or R for where it was located either left or right in relation to the pump):-
+Connections detailed in the image below from the pump (mark the connector either L or R for where it was located either left or right in relation to the pump):-

 ![image](https://user-images.githubusercontent.com/53577819/154989519-4e5ba059-22a4-4397-8dfb-5b7dff411bbf.jpg ':size=350')

-With the cables you prepared:
-* Cable 1: From the dimmer positive line Out - single red wire with the female end going into one of (choose the left connection according to the image above) the pump connections itself.

-* Cable 2: From the dimmer positive line In - single red wire with the male end going into the connector that was removed from the pump above (in this case it would be the left connector).

-* Cable 3: From the dimmer neutral line In - with the black splitter with the male into the connector taken out of the pump (right connector) and female into the (right) remaining connection on the pump itself.

 > [!Warning]
 > Triple check your dimmer board on what is marked as IN and OUT.
 You need to make sure they are connected properly. **IF YOU DO NOT YOU WILL DESTROY THIS COMPONENT.**